harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 -----
 Bindings to the HarfBuzz Subset font subsetting library.

-This module is classed as *Experimental*, just because a recent HarfBuzz 3.0.0+ library needs to be buily with the latest `harfbuzz-subset` library.
+This module is classed as *Experimental*, just because a recent HarfBuzz 3.0.0+ library needs to be built with the latest `harfbuzz-subset` library.

 Synopsis